icesfont/ctf-writeups/uiuctf/2024/README.md

 }
 ```

 If we can pass a token with the `evaluate` command then we'll be able to execute arbitrary JS with background script privileges.
 We're able to make arbitrary 'redeem token' requests (via `autofill.html`) but we need to be able to generate valid codes for our tokens as well.
-Here's how codes are generated:
+Codes are generated as below:

 ```js
 // background.js